samilAyoub/popular-languages-on-github/README.md

 You need Flask and Requests modules installed.

 Run this commande to install flask
-'''
-pip install Flask
+`pip install Flask`
-'''
-Run this commande to install
+Run this commande to install requests
-'''
-pip install requests
+`pip install requests`
-'''